dmfow/CheatSheets/Ubuntu.md

 # Scan for sensors
 sensors-detect

-# SSD Disks: For reliability, most of the time you should see a temp range between 30ºC and 50ºC (86ºF to 122ºF) for SSDs under load in a standard desktop computer
+# SSD Disks: For reliability, between 30ºC and 50ºC (86ºF to 122ºF) for SSDs under load in a standard desktop computer
 # even if they are rated up to 70*C
 # https://harddrivegeek.com/ssd-temperature/